 Here’s what Rob Booker said on a comment on Michael Greenberg’s post yesterday:

 The requirement that a counterparty to retail fx transactions be a U.S. financial institution has not changed.
-That is not part of the CFTC regs that were published today, but rather part of the ‘‘Dodd-Frank
+That is not part of the CFTC regs that were published today, but rather part of the ‘‘Dodd-FrankWall Street Reform and Consumer Protection Act’’ – the finreg that everyone has been talking about.

 Francesc Riverola mentions and then emphasizes on a small comment on the official statement made by InterbankFX:

-InterbankFX in its public note states: “Beginning October 18, 2010, overseas brokers will no longer be able to service U.S. customers.
+InterbankFX in its public note states: “Beginning October 18, 2010, overseas brokers will no longer be able to service U.S. customers.”

 So, in order to protect the American public, regulation in the US may not be enough.
 “Protection” may go beyond dmoestic regulation – it may forbid US clients from opening accounts abroad.